bmir-radx/radx-metadata-validator/README.md

 ### Schema Validation Against Template
 - Validates that the schema of the provided instance matches the schema defined in the template.
-- If no specific template is provided, the validator defaults to using the RADx Metadata Template Specification.
 - This level of validation ensures that the metadata instance aligns structurally with the template.

 ### Value Constraint Validation